We've been busy adding near real-time data for sites in Scotland to the UK Water Resources Portal! Check out the news

-The UK Water Resources Portal is a prototype web-based system for tracking the hydrological situation in near-real-time.
-It offers dynamic, interactive situation monitoring, mapping and plotting and a wide range of variables including rainfall, river flow and soil moisture measurements (from COSMOS-UK).
+The UK Water Resources Portal is a unique web-based system for tracking the hydrological situation in near-real-time.
+It offers dynamic, interactive situation monitoring, mapping and plotting and a wide range of variables including rainfall, river flow, groundwater levels and soil moisture measurements (from COSMOS-UK).
 Near real-time river flows across England are fed in from the new Environment Agency hydrological data service and Scotland from the new SEPA Time Series Data Service.

 The new portal is aimed at anyone with an interest in current water resources situation or drought conditions.
 The primary focus is for water resources and drought applications, but it can also be useful for tracking river flows and soil moisture in real time in order to provide an indication about high flows, as well as low flows.

 The portal provides access to the following datasets;

 - Rainfall from the Met Office (gridded, and over gauged catchments and hydrometric areas)